 Blunt Laryngeal Injury

 The degree of severity often corresponds to the force applied as well as the area over which it is applied.
-High-velocity injuries can fracture laryngeal cartilages and lead to structural deformities of the larynx and trachea.
+High-velocity injuries can fracture laryngeal and/or tracheal cartilages and lead to structural deformities of the larynx and trachea.
 The most severe case is the "clothesline" injury, and the classic scenario is a motorbike or snowmobile rider who strikes a small, stationary object such as a fence wire or tree branch that impacts the anterior neck below the helmet line.
 This applies significant forces over a small area and can lead to severe crushing injury to the laryngeal (and/or tracheal) cartilage resulting in airway obstruction.
 This can also lead to laryngotracheal separation due to shearing forces.
 Less severe blunt laryngeal injuries can be sustained during sports or fisticuffs and may cause submucosal endolaryngeal injuries due to shearing forces that may not be immediately obvious on external examination, or may cause hyoid fractures.
 Airway obstruction can result immediately due to structural deformities, or can present later as post-injury edema increases and patients become symptomatic due to delayed airway obstruction.

 Penetrating Laryngeal Injury

 The severity will again depend on the mechanism.
 Lower-velocity penetrating injuries such as knife wounds may be minimally symptomatic initially, but post-injury edema or hematoma may lead to airway compromise.
 High-velocity injuries such as firearms injuries (particularly high-velocity hunting or military rifle rounds) are uniformly devastating, fragmenting and destroying tissues of the larynx and surrounding structures.
-A relative devascularization and scarring of these tissues can cause significant long-term scarring, in addition to any immediate airway concerns due to tissue disruption or post-injury edema.
+A relative devascularization and scarring of these tissues can cause significant long-term stenosis, in addition to any immediate airway concerns due to tissue disruption or post-injury edema.